7targets/7targets-docs/_posts/2021-04-30-how-to-add-details-to-assistant.md

 # set_order: 3
 ---

-After you have setup the AI assistant, you can add further details to her such as signature, context, default schedule, brochure URL, etc.
+After you have setup the AI assistant, you can add further details to her such as signature, context, default sequence, brochure URL, etc.

 If you haven't yet setup an assistant, do follow the steps under [how to setup an AI sales assistant](../how-to-setup-ai-sales-assistant/).